demisto/content/Packs/MicrosoftExchangeOnPremise/Integrations/EWSv2/README.md

 To use Fetch incidents, configure a new instance and select the ```Fetches incidents``` option in the instance settings.

-IMPORTANT: The initial fetch interval is the previous 10 minutes.
-If no emails were fetched before from the destination folder- all emails from 10 minutes prior to the instance configuration and up to the current time will be fetched.
-Additionally moving messages manually to the destination folder will not trigger fetch incident.
+**IMPORTANT:** The initial fetch interval is the previous 10 minutes.
+If no emails were fetched before from the destination folder, all emails from 10 minutes prior to the instance configuration and up to the current time will be fetched.
+Additionally, moving messages manually to the destination folder will not trigger a fetch incident.
 Define rules on phishing/target mailbox instead of moving messages manually.

 You can configure the ``First fetch timestamp`` field to determine how much time back you want to fetch incidents.